phelipetls/reportforce/docs/docs/user-guide/usage.md

 ```

 The spreadsheet will then be saved to your current working directory with an
 appropriate name.

-But you may also pass a string to name the spreadsheet at your
-will.
+But you may also pass a string to give the file the name you want.

 ```python
 rf.get_report("00O1a000001YtFG", excel="spreadsheet.xlsx")